Cook smarter

 Temperature Always marinate in the fridge, never at room temp

-How marinades work
+How do marinades work?

 The acid in a marinade denatures proteins on the surface of the food.
 This means the protein molecules unwind and change shape, which can make the surface slightly more tender and allows flavor compounds to cling better.
 But the effect is shallow.
 Harold McGee's research shows that most marinades penetrate only 1-2mm even after hours of soaking.